bwat47/joplin-copy-as-html/README.md

 This will populate the clipboard's text/html category with the HTML formatted text.

-> [!note]
-> By design, the plugin only copies an HTML fragment including the basic semantic HTML markup (i.e. it won't include any of the Joplin theme styling).
-This is for maximum compatibility with pasting into other apps, so you don't see issues such as Joplin's background color being pasted- you'll just get the formatted text (bold, italics, formatted lists, etc...).

 ### Embed images as base64

 By default, the plugin will embed any images as base64 in the text/html output, allowing you paste text + images into external applications.
 However, this can be disabled in the plugin's settings.